jahirfiquitiva/Android-DDP/README.md

 Connect your native Android apps, written in Java, to apps built with the [Meteor](https://www.meteor.com/) framework and build real-time features.

+This project is completely based on [this one](https://github.com/delight-im/Android-DDP/)

 ## Motivation

  * Have you built a web application with Meteor?